-- (2) An arbitral tribunal shall not vary, amend, correct, review, add to or revoke an award which has been made except as specifically provided for in this Act. - (3) An arbitral award shall not be binding on persons that were not parties to the arbitration agreement.
+(2) Unless otherwise agreed by the parties, an arbitral tribunal shall not vary, amend, correct, review, add to or revoke an award which has been made except as specifically provided for in this Act.

+(3) An arbitral award shall not be binding on persons that were not parties to the arbitration agreement.